Annotation Interface Injector

 also define the root services that are used to build the component graph.
 The instance methods must be

-to qualify the service and Nullable
+Named on these methods to qualify the requested service and Nullable

 A injector is created by invoking the constructor of the generated class.
 The generated class is package